journal-club/wiki-data/news/witw.md

 <!-- SUBTITLE: Whispers in the Woods is a bi-semesterly newsletter published by Journal Club. -->

 # Overview
-Whisper in the Woods, often abbreviated as WITW, is a newsletter published by the [Journal Club](/orgs/journal-club).
-The first issue was published in the academic year 2017-18.
-Various methods of publication are used like a paper newspaper, online release through services such as Joomag, and publication via the BITS Wiki.
+Whisper in the Woods (abbreviated WITW), is a newsletter published by the [Journal Club](/orgs/journal-club).
+The first issue was published in September 2017.
+The newsletters are sometimes printed and distributed on campus, while other issues

+The newsletter is released in various formats -

+like a paper newspaper, online release through services such as Joomag, and publication via the BITS Wiki.
 # Volume 1
 <center>